Plan Your Shanghai Trip

 If you walk along the Bund in the evening, you’ll see that some spots are more crowded than others; there will most likely be an event or a famous rooftop bar open.

-The things is, Shanghai changes very fast, one year a rooftop bar is popular and then a few months later it’s gone.
+The thing is, Shanghai changes very fast; one year, a rooftop bar is popular, and then a few months later, it’s gone.
 Moreover, many events are announced at the last minute or just in the coming week, unlike in my home country, where events are announced half a year in advance.
 Shanghai is just a city with a fast pace, so try to have a look around in the evening, ask at the restaurants what a great rooftop bar is, or check out Smart Shanghai for rooftop bars close to the Bund.

 15. The Bund late at night